Waterball12/gifter/README.md

 ```

 Waiting till it create a build.
-Afterwards you'll be able to navigate to http://localhost:3000 to view the server running.
+Afterwards you'll be able to navigate to http://localhost:3000 to view website running.

 ## Folder structure